-In this document a new IoT system for pulse oximetry applications with Powerline technology has been reported and discussed.
-The system is composed of a slave system that acquires and sends data on a Powerline network and a master system that receives and displays data on a GUI and saves them on Database Server.
-The data can be accessed on the Internet using a Web Service based on an APACHE/PHP architecture using the NuSOAP class.
-Some measurements have been performed to study the performance of the master-slave system for different configurations and to test the proposed distributed network.
-Further work will be oriented towards using the proposed system with different distributed measurement node.
+In this document a new IoT system for pulse oximetry applications with powerline technology has been reported and discussed.
+The system is composed of a slave system that acquires and sends data through a powerline network and a master system that receives and displays data on a GUI and saves them on a database server.
+The data can be accessed on the Internet using a web service based on an APACHE/PHP architecture using the NuSOAP class.
+Some measurements have been performed to study the performance of the master–slave system for different configurations and to test the proposed distributed network.
+Further work will be oriented towards using the proposed system with different distributed measurement nodes.

 References